ADOBE ILLUSTRATOR PEN TOOL

 We are going through some different options for the pen tool.
 The few things to remember is to focus on getting down the anchors first.
 We have a lot of our tutorials that focus just on straight lines and placing anchors.
 The easy parts of the line are the start and end points which means you just have to look for changes in direction in the middle.
 Click and drag your mouse in the direction you want to go (slowly).

 There are easy ways of approaching the pen tool.
 Start with straight lines and only look for changes in direction.
 Using your white arrow(A) select the point that look like they are curved and click on the smooth curves button.
 If your pen tool keeps adding a new anchor rather than a new line then make sure the line isn't still selected.
 You will notice a + as you hover over the line if it thinks you want to add an anchor.
 Anchor Tool(Shift C) will reset and manually drag out each curve.

-The width profiles cna be simplified by looking at the ends of each of your lines.
+The line variation can be simplified by looking at the ends of each of your lines.
 If it is floating out in space then it signals a tapered end.
 If the end point bumps up against another line or shape, this is a good signal that it should be wide.
-Use the width tool to adjust the thickness in areas to support the character and light source.
+Use the stroke weight to adjust the thickness in areas to support the character and light source.